jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-getting-started-guide.md

 ### Selection Tool

-Many functions (e.g. Column Chooser or Custom Sort) in AdapTable use the Selection Tool.
+Many functions (e.g. Custom Sort) in AdapTable use the Selection Tool.

 This allows users easily to manage both order and visibility of items in a collection.